tomciosegal/fitness_pot/README.md

 8. Go to the CLI and type "sudo snap install --classic heroku"
 9. Type "Heroku login --interactive"
 10. Go to Deploy (under your app on heroku.com) and under Create New Repository copy the command:
-11  "heroku git:remote -a global-irish-café"
+11  "heroku git:remote -a global-fitness_pot"
 12. Copy this into the bash terminal
 13. Go to heroku website dashboard for your app and click Settings
 14. Copy the heroku git url (https://git.heroku.com/fitness-pot.git)